leela-zero/leela-zero/CLOUD.md

 NOTE : again, do this step only if you chose a custom linux name instead of your default gmail account name skip this step if you're okay with using your real gmail account name publicly.

+NOTE 2 : This name change needs to be done only once to take effect on ALL new instances that will be created (and name can be changed again as many times as you want)

 If you chose to have custom name (for privacy, etc.), you need to do this step only once, and all new instances will have the name you chose.

 In Compute engine -> "VM instances" (https://console.cloud.google.com/compute/instances)